List of members of the United Nations Economic and Social Council: Western European and Others Group

-The Western European and Others Group contains three caucusing subgroups (Benelux, the Nordic countries, and CANZ (Note: Canada, Australia, and New Zealand)).
+The Western European and Others Group contains three caucusing subgroups (Benelux, the Nordic countries, and CANZ).
 In practice, since 1976, this has created seats that 'belong' to a subgroup with few exceptions, as well as seats that never go to any of the subgroups.
 Iceland joined the Nordic caucus in 1998.

 Since 2000, the Group has engaged in a large number of special elections, with members voluntarily giving part of their 3-year term to another member.
 In many cases, the newly elected member then runs for re-election, only to again give part of their new 3-year term to another member, creating an 'offset' effect where members' terms do not align with the usual cycle.
 Below, all re-elections are shown as separate table cells.
 To prevent distorting or stretching the table, special elections resulting in 1-year terms are abbreviated to the country's ISO 3166-1 alpha-3 code.